magicalraccoon/tootstream/README.md

 You may select a different configuration using ``--config`` and pass it the full-path to that file.

+## Notes on networking

+Tootstream and Mastodon.py use the [requests](https://pypi.python.org/pypi/requests) library for communicating with the Mastodon instance.
+Any proxy settings you may need to communicate with the network will need to be in a format that the requests library understands.
+See the requests documentation for more details on what those environment variables should be.

 ## Contributing

 Contributions welcome!
 Please read the [contributing guidelines](CONTRIBUTING.md) before getting started.